 The Various Ways to Strike a Soccer Ball

 Instep - Use the top surface area of your shoe just before the laces begin.
 Do this when you want to strike the ball with power.
 Land on your shooting foot when you want to increase the power.
+Keep your head down and your knee over the ball.
+Your hips should face where you want the ball to go.

 Side of the Foot – Kick with the flat portion of your shoe.
 Turn your body to the right or left, depending upon which foot you are kicking with.
 This is used more for accuracy and placement.
 Pass the ball into the net.
 Strike the ball low and to the corners.